Here we give a high-level overview of the workflow required for defining and fitting a model with

 |

-An object of class "formula" which determines the linear predictor for the ascertainment rate for a particular observation vector.
-The left hand side must define the response that is being modeled (i.e. the actual observations, not the latent ascertainment rates)in a given country on a given date. obs refers to the response variable to be modeled.
+An object of class formula which determines the linear predictor for the ascertainment rate.
+The left hand side must define the response that is being modeled (i.e. the actual observations, not the latent ascertainments)

 |